|

 We would have loved to have stopped in big cities like Omaha (Nebraska seems delightful), St. Louis and Nashville.
 Some day, we’ll backtrack a little, and get to do more exploring.

-By the time we were driving through these states, we had been on the road for 10 days and ready to be done.
 And, our vehicles were SO dirty and full of so many crumbs and so much garbage that we could have been traveling with a family of rats that were ALSO relocating to Georgia and we’d have had no clue.

 The break from reality had been great- but it was time to get to our final destination.